Correlated insulating phases of twisted bilayer graphene at commensurate filling fractions: a Hartree-Fock study: Conclusion

-\textit{Acknowledgments}-- YZ would like to thank Jian Kang for stimulating discussions.
-This work is in part supported by the National Natural Science Foundation of China No. 11674278 (YZ and FZ) and the U.S. Department of Energy, Basic Energy Sciences Grant No. DE-FG02-99ER45747 (KJ and ZW).
+\textit{Acknowledgments}-- This work is in part supported by the National Natural Science Foundation of China No. 11674278 (YZ and FZ) and the U.S. Department of Energy, Basic Energy Sciences Grant No. DE-FG02-99ER45747 (KJ and ZW).

 \begin{widetext}